 Deb has over 30 years experience in Palliative and End of Life Care.
-Her background is in nursing having trained, and worked clinically, in both oncology and palliative care.
-She has worked in palliative care in hospice, community and hospital.
+Her background is in nursing (oncology and palliative care) and she has worked clinically in palliative care in hospice, community and hospital.
 Deb has previously been engaged with 3 Australian Commonwealth funded projects (2004-2017) and is now a Co-Lead Investigator on the End of Life Essentials project.
 Deb was an author and moderator on the very successful Dying2Learn Massive Open Online Courses (MOOC).

-BSc (Hons) Nursing, Grad Cert Education (Higher Educ), MPH
+BSc (Hons) Nursing, Grad Cert Education (Higher Educ), MPH.

 Devery K, Rawlings D. End-of-Life Essentials for Acute Hospital Clinicians'.
 National Palliative Care Projects Grants, ($996,125) 2020-2023.

 Rawlings, Tieman, Devery.
 Rapid review of the literature to inform an update to the National Consensus Statement.
 Australian Commission for Quality and Safety in Health Care. ($62, 078).
 2020